Least Redundant Gated Recurrent Neural Network: Experimental study

 \paragraph{Results.} \Cref{fig:noiseseq:res} contains the results for the NoiseSeq task.
-We observe that GRU and DMU obtain similar results with GRU training faster.
-Both of these architectures significantly outperform RNN and LSTM.
+We observe that GRU and DMU obtain similar results, in most cases reaching all the loss thresholds, with GRU training faster.
+RHN in about half of the cases does not reach any threshold, and in the other half, it reaches all of them.
+RNN performs worse than RHN, and LSTM performs worse than RNN.